ylhyra/ylhyra_content/data/Blær/Egg_í_áskrift.md

       },
       "s_127qe": {
         "meaning": "They go so far to eat each other."
       },
-      "s_evunc": {
-        "meaning": "If one hen dies during the night, the others drag out its intestines and eat them."
-      },
       "s_180a2": {
         "meaning": "It's not a beautiful sight in the morning."